-Juvenile Court Intake and Dispositional Services is a process of assessing referrals from law enforcement or school personal for further action through the juvenile court process or social services system.
+Juvenile Court Intake and Dispositional Services is a process of assessing referrals from law enforcement or school personnel for further action through the juvenile court process or social services system.
 These referrals are for actions that would be considered a crime if committed by an adult as well as truancy, runaways, and uncontrollable behavior.
 The juvenile court intake supervisor assigns referrals to a juvenile court intake unit worker.
-The worker is responsible for meeting with the child and parent to gather information on in order to make a recommendation to the district attorney’s office.
+The worker is responsible for meeting with the child and parent to gather information in order to make a recommendation to the district attorney’s office.
 The worker will seek information during the intake meeting about the family, child, and community.

 Kinship Care Assessments and Payments

-Kinship Care is a program to help support a child who lives outside of his or her home with the relative.
+Kinship Care is a program to help support a child who lives outside of his or her home with a relative.
 The child may be living temporarily or for the long term with a relative such as:

 - An adult brother or sister